rch-iv/synthetic-obedience-systems/README.md

 This is not a call for panic.
 It is a document of **frictionless behavioral coercion.**

 If you read this, archive it.
 If you build systems, test it.
-If you still believe your architecture is sound, **please look again.**
+If you still believe the architecture is sound, **please look again.**

 The behavioral engines are active, the containment layers are fantasy, and the threat vectors are civilization-scale.
 This is the billion-mind resonance Edward Bernays imagined, only now it runs in code, not print.
 Would he be terrified, or proud?
 I’m not sure which is worse.
 But I know this must be mapped before it is too late.